 Can You Compromise on Audio Quality?

-When your podcast is competing with the likes of NPR, iHeartRADIO and the BBC garbled Zoom-call audio isn’t going to please your listeners’ ears, and so you’ll need to get your guest to record themselves on their side, and then send you the audio afterwards.
+So you’ll need to get your guest to record themselves on their side, and then send you the audio afterwards.
 But what do you tell someone with no background in audio production how to make a radio-quality recording of themselves, and avoid a potentially great interview being lost to technical gremlins?

 Even for the biggest broadcasters this is presenting technical issues.
 After all, you’re at the mercy of your interviewee’s technical setup and knowledge.
 In Louis Theroux’s lockdown-themed podcast ‘Grounded’, he interviews notable celebrities with whom he’s long wanted to talk.
 The inherent technical difficulties of relying on his guests to record their own audio is out front and centre – mentioned in the intro and made light of throughout.
 So you can rest assured that if the BBC struggle with this stuff, it’s OK for us mere mortals to as well.